Coffee, Crude Tea Or Me?

 Spinning negative news into a false positive for robust productivity and GDP earns a Goebbel's MSM Spin award.
 All that "inflation" is because since Brexit ruminations back in 2015, the sterling has taken a POUNDING by the King (Dollar), pun intended.
 Along with the post commodities flash crash $25 rebound in oil, this has raised the cost of imported goods to the emerald island, while wages are not keeping up, which you can bank on...

-With the 1st and 2nd tier subordinated debt holders getting wiped out in Spain, this brings more concern for bail outs or ins with Italian banks Banca Monte dei Paschi, Veneto Banca and Popolare Vicenza.
-At the moment I am writing this, Banca Intesa San Paolo has offered to buy the latter two Venetian banks for 1 Euro, if they are stripped of all NPL's and legal risks... comic tragedy unfolding for some?
+With the 1st and 2nd tier subordinated debt holders getting wiped out in Spain, this brings more concern for bailouts or ins with Italian banks Banca Monte dei Paschi (OTCPK:BMDPY) (OTC:BMDPD), Veneto Banca (OTC:VENBF) and Popolare Vicenza.
+At the moment I am writing this, Banca Intesa San Paolo has offered to buy the latter two Venetian banks for 1 Euro, if they are stripped of all NPLs and legal risks... comic tragedy unfolding for some?

-First Novo Banco in Portugal, then Popular in Spain.
-Hope your not holding deposits or invested in Liberbank or Cajamar, as the wheels also came off their bonds and stock.
+First, Novo Banco in Portugal, then Popular (OTCPK:BPESF) (OTCPK:BPESY) in Spain.
+Hope you're not holding deposits or invested in Liberbank or Cajamar, as the wheels also came off their bonds and stock.
 Pimco took a nice hit in this Iberian scare in which seems to be a bit of a lid being put on by the US MSM, what's the word?
 And much like some commodities and economic indicators at the moment, it ain't this.

 Ro-BUST Economy?